heldrida/bangularplate/README.md

 Features
 ---
+* Angularjs with UI-Router
 * Gulp and Webpack as a build system.
 * BrowserSync for development.
-* Jasma Unit tests over Karma.
+* Jasmine Unit tester over Karma.